 - Starfish: The Stars of the Sea by Peter Roop and Connie Roop

 - Lined story paper

-- Reread the book to the children.
+Step 1: Read Starfish: The Stars of the Sea aloud to the children.
 Engage the children in a discussion, focusing on each page of the book and the information presented.
 Encourage them to summarize what was depicted on each page.

 - Provide children with colored construction paper, crayons, and markers to make starfish.
 Encourage them to make starfish that represent the ones depicted in the book.
 They can look at the book to notice colors, shapes, designs, and textures.
 Have them cut out the starfish and include them in the classroom display.